 Our service differs slightly from completely refinishing a floor.
 When refinishing, technicians will sand down your floors, past the finish, to bare wood.
 This will remove scratches, tints, and finishes from the hardwood.
 The process of sanding produces a lot of dust, as you can imagine.
 Here’s how we’re different: instead of going down to bare wood, we deep clean and wet sand your floors to remove the surface dirt, grime, and build-up on your floor.
 This avoids all of the problematic dust produced by dry sanding.
 Not only is a total refinishing project highly labor intensive, but it’s also more expensive!
 Our service costs only a fifth the price of traditional wood refinishing, completed in just one day.
 You can check out our Recoating Vs. Refinishing blog to learn more!

 As we have discussed, our technicians describe our process as wet sanding.
-This means we deep clean your floors with a pH-neutral cleaning solution and a low-speed buffer to fully extract the mold, bacteria, and other contaminants from your floors.
-Our process is environmentally friendly and does not release any harmful fumes into your home’s air.
-To learn more about Clean ReCoat and our process, contact us today!
+This means we deep clean your floors with a pH-neutral cleaning solution and use an autoscrubber to fully extract contaminants, bacteria, and other elements that could mar the new finish of your floors.
+Our process is environmentally friendly and does not release any harmful fumes or VOCs into your home.